-- High Desert Homeless Services (HDHS): Shelter and Shelter Related Services This program provides shelter and related services to homeless families and individuals at no charge.
+- High Desert Homeless Services This program provides shelter and related services to LMI homeless families and individuals at no charge.
 The organization provides extensive, ongoing case management services to include life skills, budgeting and parenting classes in an effort to ensure success in securing employment and stable housing.
 In addition, the shelter provides food, clothing, showers and laundry facilities.
-Computers and access to broadband internet are available to assist in seeking employment and completing online employment applications.
+Computers and Internet are available to assist in seeking employment and completing online employment applications.
 This activity will provide a 24-hour residential program for homeless families and individuals for up to 120 days.
-High Desert Homeless Services is expected to serve 16 unduplicated Apple Valley-based persons. - Social Science Services, Inc. dba Cedar House Life Change Center (CHLCC): Oasis House The program will provide stable, safe housing, food and support for transitional age youth (TAY).
-Beneficiaries will be helped towards meeting their educational, employment, budgeting and savings goals.
-Through this program, CHLCC is expected to serve 6 unduplicated Apple Valleybased persons.

-The Consortia will continue to work jointly with the San Bernardino County's CoC, which provides funding and a network of resources for homeless individuals and those at-risk of homelessness.
+High Desert Homeless Services is expected to serve 28 Town-based persons. - The Consortia will continue to work jointly with the San Bernardino County's CoC, which provides funding and a network of resources for homeless individuals and those at-risk of homelessness.
 The CoC provides emergency shelter, supportive services, transitional housing and permanent housing.
 Victorville commits staff to the CoC planning and implementation process and provides the CoC Steering Committee critical information regarding the types of resources and programs provided to assist the homeless.